Unity-Technologies/com.unity.mobile.logcat/External/UnityLogcatServer/README.md

 shifted characters and non-US layouts work: the Editor sends the character the user actually produced and the device works out which keystrokes would produce it, rather than the Editor trying to model every layout.

+A scroll carries a position because that is what decides which view receives it, and its magnitude is fixed point so that a trackpad's fractions survive without putting a float on the wire.
+The server turns each one into a hover followed by an `ACTION_SCROLL`: without the hover in front of it, the scroll is accepted and then ignored, because Android delivers it to whatever the mouse is over.

 Touch positions are normalized rather than in pixels, so the Editor does not have to know the device's current resolution - and cannot get it wrong, since its idea